ENSwR/simulation/src/README.md

 # Overview
 The src directory contains the source code for the ENSwR simulation used in Papale et al. (2025) depicted in Figure A1.
-Important class methods are given in bold parentheses, while important parameters are given in italicized parantheses.
+Files, classesm and important methods, functions,and parameters are described below.

 ### Table of Contents
 1. [run_sim.py](#run_simpy)